jonduan/proposal/_posts/2016-12-21-global-energy.md

 economics incentive, regulative incentive. education.

-Nuclear will be needed and reliable
+Nuclear will be needed and reliable.